0xDAEF0F/whistle/README.md

 ### Download

 Download the latest release from the [Releases](https://github.com/0xDAEF0F/whistle/releases) page.
+If you are on macOS, you can download the `.dmg` file and double click on it to install and move it to your applications folder just like any other app. and also you

-Note: since the app is not signed, you will need to remove it from the quarantine list after downloading it and putting it in your applications folder.
+Notes: since the app is not signed, you will need to remove it from the quarantine list after downloading it and putting it in your applications folder.

 ```bash